Eastern Integrated Regional Health Authority (Newfoundland and Labrador) "Accreditation Pending Status"

 Program Highlights: Offered in affiliation with Memorial University School of Pharmacy, this new 52- week program provides the resident with a broad range of experiences within a hospital and ambulatory pharmacy practice setting.
 The resident will have the opportunity to be an active participant in many of our multidisciplinary health teams and promote the integration of evidence into the decision making process for the patients they are responsible for.

-Required Rotations: Medication Use Systems (5 weeks), Drug Information (2 weeks), Pharmacy Leadership (2 weeks), Infectious Diseases and Antimicrobial Stewardship (2 weeks), General Medicine (6 weeks), Critical Care – ICU (4 weeks), Surgery (4 weeks), Ambulatory Care Longitudinal Rotation (4 weeks + one day every 4 weeks) in either oncology or anticoagulation (Thrombosis Clinic) and Project (8 weeks).
-In addition to required rotations, residents will also be expected to: 1) participate in longitudinal teaching to undergraduate pharmacy students at Memorial University School of Pharmacy which may include activities such as assisting in Pharmacy Skills Labs or providing lectures 2) facilitate learning for the interdisciplinary team over the course of the residency and present at Pharmacy Grand Rounds and CSHP NL Branch CE Day and 3) contribute to drug use evaluation (DUE) activities through Eastern Health’s Regional Pharmacy and Therapeutics Committee.
+Required Rotations: Medication Use Systems (4 weeks), Drug Information (2 weeks), Pharmacy Leadership (2 weeks), Infectious Diseases and Antimicrobial Stewardship (2 weeks), General Medicine (6 weeks), Critical Care – ICU (5 weeks), Surgery (4 weeks), Ambulatory Care Longitudinal Rotation (4 weeks + one day every 4 weeks) in either oncology or anticoagulation (thrombosis clinic) and Major Project (8 weeks).
+In addition to required rotations, residents will also be expected to: 1) participate in longitudinal teaching to undergraduate pharmacy students at Memorial University School of Pharmacy in the Pharmacy Skills Lab.
+2) facilitate learning for the interdisciplinary team over the course of the residency and present at Pharmacy Grand Rounds and CSHP NL Branch CE Day and 3) contribute to drug use evaluation (DUE) activities through Eastern Health’s Regional Pharmacy and Therapeutics Committee.
+Residents will also get the opportunity to participate in a resident-led smoking cessation clinic at the Dr. H. Bliss Murphy Cancer Care Centre.

 Elective Rotations: Residents are offered the opportunity to complete 3 - four week elective rotations.
-All three rotations can be selected from the following areas: mental health, dialysis, pediatrics, hematology/oncology, rehab, oncology (if not completing required Longitudinal Rotation in this area) or thrombosis clinic (if not completing required Longitudinal Rotation in this area).
-Alternatively, residents may select 2-four week rotations from the above list of practice settings and 1- four week rotation in either of the following: Medication Therapy Services (MTS) Clinic, HIV Clinic, CF Clinic or other (in another hospital with established rotations).
+All three rotations can be selected from the following areas: mental health and addictions, hemodialysis, pediatrics, hematology/oncology, neuro- rehabilitation, CV ICU, oncology (if not completing required Longitudinal Rotation in this area) or thrombosis clinic (if not completing required Longitudinal Rotation in this area).
+Alternatively, residents may select 2-four week rotations from the above list of practice settings and 1- four week rotation in either of the following: Medication Therapy Services (MTS) Clinic, CF and HIV Clinic (combined), or an external rotation.
 For rotations completed in an alternate location, the rotation must be pre-approved by the residency coordinator and all costs associated with completing the rotation assumed by the resident.
 While not guaranteed, every effort will be made to accommodate rotation requests by each resident.

 Minimum required credentials: To be considered for acceptance, you must either be a student enrolled in the final year of a CCCAP-accredited Canadian entry to practice pharmacy degree program or be a licensed and practicing pharmacist in Canada.

-To begin the program you must be licensed to practice with the PEBC and the Newfoundland and Labrador Pharmacy Board.
+To begin the program you must be licensed to practice with the PEBC and the Newfoundland and Labrador Pharmacy Board (NLPB).
+Additionally, residents are required to complete the prescribing for minor ailments course through NLPB.

 Type: Newfoundland’s largest multi-site accredited Regional Health Authority.
 For more on Eastern Health please see www.easternhealth.ca